In this chapter

 | Thermal | Component temperatures, gradient mapping | Prevent thermal runaway, validate cooling |

-What to Define in ICDs
+What to define in an ICD.

 Electrical Interfaces